Blackmagic Decklink Integration with Media Blocks SDK

 # Decklink Block Types

-The SDK provides four main block types for working with Decklink devices:
+The SDK provides several block types for working with Decklink devices:

 Each block type is designed to handle specific media operations while maintaining synchronization and quality.